 Confidence in the Egypt market remains strong

-James Bailey, Client Services Director at Savills Egypt said: “With this decision being announced, there has been a noticeable increase in the number of enquiries we receive as tenants have moved from ‘let’s wait and see’ to ‘please send me the lease so that we can sign.’
-For example, the number of contractors on site at Arkan in West Cairo who are fitting out units, has increased by 60% in the last week.”
+James Bailey, Client Services Director at Savills Egypt said: “With this decision being announced, there has been a noticeable increase in the number of inquiries we receive as tenants have moved from ‘let’s wait and see’ to ‘please send me the lease so that we can sign.’
+For example, the number of contractors on-site at Arkan in West Cairo who are fitting out units has increased by 60% in the last week.”

 Relief requests surge in Bahrain

 The retail sector in Bahrain has experienced the biggest impact so far at a time when retailers were already struggling, and rental rates have experienced ongoing downward pressure.